 Today, the ACTF is entirely supported by donations made to ACEF, the educational foundation.
 ACEF has a separate board of directors and its function is to raise money and receive contributions to support the work of the task force.

 The task force functions under the auspices of the non-profit foundation, much like a committee.
-Beth Deisher serves as the foundation’s director of anti-counterfeiting and she coordinates the work of the task force.
+Doug Davis serves as the foundation’s director of anti-counterfeiting and he coordinates the work of the task force.

 Recently I purchased a coin that I now have reason to believe may be counterfeit.
 What should I do?

 Contact the dealer or person from whom you purchased the coin and inform the seller that you believe the coin is counterfeit and state your reasons.
 If the seller does not accept your claim that the coin is fake, you may have to identify a mutually agreeable expert authenticator to inspect the coin and render an opinion or submit the coin for authentication to a recognized third-party professional grading service.
 If the coin is determined to be counterfeit, seek a refund from the seller.
 Reputable dealers will not knowingly sell a counterfeit and will refund your money, per terms of the original sale.
 If you purchased your coin online via eBay or from a seller on another online auction site, use the site’s function for reporting the counterfeit and requesting a refund.
 Beware that purchasing coins from online auction sites located outside the United States or sites such as Amazon.com; Wish.com, and TopHatter.com and others that allow fulfillment directly from countries such as China increases the probability the items you purchase will be counterfeit.

 If your coin is in a third-party grading holder, it is possible to verify the authenticity of the holder and the coin in the holder.